imchillin/Anamnesis/README.md

 ## Acknowledgments

+Thanks to the original work by the following people, we have the guidelines needed to create Concept Matrix 3.

+* Special thanks to KrisanThyme, Seria Myouna and Noffletoff for the creation of Posing Matrix.
+* Special thanks to LeonBlade for the creation of the original trainer.
-* Special thanks to Johto for their contributions and help.
+* Special thanks to Ena and Johto for their work on Concept Matrix 2.
 * Special thanks to Goaat for their contributions and help.
-* Special thanks to Seria Myouna for their contributions and help.
-* Special thanks to KirsanThyme for their contributions on Posing Matrix and help.
-* Thanks to MormonJesus69420 for their work on writing guides and tutorials for CMTool.